 - 1. Program voltage (PAR.
 3.3.2) and current (PAR.
 3.3.3) settings to be stored. - 2.
 Press SHIFT key to enter SHIFT mode (blue 1 indicator goes on), then press RCL/STO key to access storage function.
 The voltage display shows 01. - 3.
-Rotate the encoder to change the number of the storage location. - 4.
+Rotate the encoder to change the number of the storage location.
+This number can not exceed the value set for Memory Flag (see PAR.
+3.3.12). - 4.
 When the desired memory location is showing in the Voltage display, press ENTER key to store setting programmed in step 1.
-Settings previously saved in that location will be over-written. - 5.
+Settings previously saved in that location will be overwritten. - 5.
 Press ENTER to exit storage function.